imjoseangel/sandbox/kubernetes/netdebug/README.md

 After that, we can find the HTTP GET and the ACK from the Server with the HTTP response.

-Finally we can find the TCP close requests with FIN ACK Packets to close the connection.
+Finally, we can find the TCP close requests with FIN ACK Packets to close the connection.

 ![fin-acl](./files/example.com-finack.png)

 ## DNS on Kubernetes

-To understand how a *Domain Name* is resolved in a pod, first let's create a single deployment:
+To understand how a *Domain Name* is resolved in a pod, first, let's create a single deployment:

 ```shell
 kubectl create deployment nginx --image nginx